Integrating with ServiceNow

 -

-- Click the New button on the right side of the Columns section to create a new column.
+Select New on the right side of the Columns section to create a new column. configure the column:

 Create a Nametag request